alienor15/Films_DM_2023/README.md

 # Recommendation

-We highly recommend the reader to start with the report of the project (Data_management_report) which will give good overview, explanations on the steps performed and analysis of the results.
+We highly recommend the reader to start with the report of the project (Data_management_report) which will give a good overview, explanations on the steps performed and an analysis of the results.
 It is an excellent starting point before going in the different notebooks.

 # Main Notebooks